sighthoundinc/ext-sh-edge-sdk/rtsp-camera-stream/README.md

 This sample builds a container which streams a rtsp videos stream using an NVIDIA nvarguscamerasrc gstreamer pipeline.

+The video will stream at a resolution of 1080p.
+This can be changed by modifying the gstreamer pipeline in `.../docker/rtsp-stream.sh`

 # Building the container

 Run [build-docker.sh](build-docker.sh) to build the container.
+Add `--no-cache` as an argument to build container from scratch.

 # Running the container